silvia-poulakidas/chicago-healthcare-access-gap/README.md

 "where would a new clinic reach the most people with the least existing access," not "where is the population *proportionally* most affected."
-A small neighborhood with a very high uninsured rate can rank below a larger neighborhood with a more moderate rate — this is a deliberate tradeoff, not an oversight (see Limitations).
+A small neighborhood with a very high uninsured rate can rank below a larger neighborhood with a more moderate rate, this is a deliberate tradeoff, not an oversight (see Limitations).

 ## Limitations